What is “Gathering?”

 We did not take on all the information in the placemats on at one time.
 The luxury of a month of riches to savor became precious to us!
 We fell in love with this resource.

-Every morning, my son (currently 3) requests that I sing the hymn for him.
-And he is noticing the things on the placemats so much that we worked on his first natural sight words out of Psalm 100!
-It blesses this Mama’s heart immeasurably!
+Every morning, my son and youngest daughter (currently 4 and 3) request that I sing the hymn for them.
+And my son is noticing the things on the placemats so much that we worked on his first natural sight words out of Psalm 100!
+He has gone on to be able to read almost everything on the placemats this year It blesses this Mama’s heart immeasurably!

 I like these, but I use different memory work or different art, do you have something for me?